 Then Olga asked to send new the best ambassadors to her.
 So they were burnt in the banya (sauna).

 3rd revenge: Princess with a small team came to the Drevlians land to celebrate a funeral feast at the grave of her husband.
 During the feast she gave the Drevlians potion and told her soldiers to slaughter them.
 Chronicle reports about 5 thousand killed Drevlians.

 According to Tale of Bygone Years, Olga burned the city of the Drevlians with the help of birds, she ordered to tie the lighted tow to their feet.

 Princess Olga initiated Stone Town Planning in Russia (the first stone buildings in Kiev were the city palace and Olga’s vacation house).

 In 955 Olga was baptized in Constantinople.
 However, she could not make Christianity the main religion in Russia.

 She died on July 11, 969.

-In 1547 Olga was canonized a saint.
-There are only 5 women saints in Christian history: Mary Magdalene, Thekla the Protomartyr, Martyr Apphia, Queen Elena and Nina Enlightener of Georgia.
+In 1547 Olga was canonized.
+There are only 5 female saints in Christian history: Mary Magdalene, Thekla the Protomartyr, Martyr Apphia, Queen Elena and Nina Enlightener of Georgia.
 Holy Princess Olga is the patron saint of widows.